IMCS-Bioinformatics/HiCCliqueGraphs/images/README.md

 # Images from our paper
-This directory has scripts for generating images that were used in our paper.
+This directory has scripts for generating images to compare some aspects of datasets.

-Fig. 2 images (that compare real and randomized link lengths) can be generated using [analyzeLinkLengths notebook](analyzeLinkLengths.ipynb).
+Images comparing link lengths of different objects can be generated using [analyzeLinkLengths notebook](./analyzeLinkLengths.ipynb).

-Images to compare all 3 dataset link loci can be generated using [all3DSinOne notebook](all3DSinOne.ipynb).
+Images to compare all 3 dataset link loci can be generated using [all3DSinOne notebook](./all3DSinOne.ipynb).

-[Image from template](./image%20from%20template/) directory contains scipts and an interactive visualization that enables to visualize many different objects.
+[Image from template](./image%20from%20template/) directory contains scipts and an interactive visualization that enables to visualize different objects of datasets in different loci, e.g., C3 count in different chromosome loci.